whymodem/justeatit/README.md

 Further, we did not want to depend on 3rd party libs, APIs, extensions, or other moving parts as much as possible for the Geo elements that would be valuable going forward.
 For instance, a quick scan of some Elixir geo libraries and Ecto add-ons reveals many are unmaintained or have critical issues that could have cost us time.
 We therefore elected caution for this simple release given constraints of two hours.

-The major changes going forward we would make are:
+The major changes going forward are vast, however a sample of changes we would make include but are not limited to:

 * Use Elixir Geo/GIS libraries after extensive testing
   * Geocoding, Geo types, Ecto support for Postgres